 Participation in the plan begins on the first of the month following meeting the eligibility criteria and meeting completion of necessary enrollment forms.

 The maximum that you can contribute is subject to IRS statutory limitations.
-Effective January 1, 2015, employees will be able to contribute a maximum of $18,000 per year, which includes your contributions to other retirement plans sponsored by other employers.
-You may be eligible to contribute an additional $3,000 if you have 15 or more years of service.
-If you are over the age of 50, you may also be eligible to contribute an additional $6,000.
+Effective January 1, 2020, employees will be able to contribute a maximum of $19,500 per year, which includes your contributions to other retirement plans sponsored by other employers.
+If you are over the age of 50, you may also be eligible to contribute an additional $6,500.
 Please contact the University Benefits office to determine your maximum contribution.

 Participants in the plans should maintain their ID and password information in a secure manner.
 Participants should also review confirmation letters and statements from the selected investment carriers in a timely manner for accuracy and completeness.

 Eligibility for Employee Contribution